-AI is conquering numerous industries.
-Intelligent systems are becoming increasingly popular also in digital publishing business.
+AI is conquering in numerous industries.
+Intelligent systems are becoming increasingly popular also in the digital publishing business.
 The areas of application are ranging far and wide: from automation of editorial procedures through research to reader interaction.

 But how exactly AI-based systems are already implemented in daily editorial work and which specific benefits do they provide?